 And isn’t that the thing, above all, that makes a book great?

 PS: There’s a recent Masterpiece series, The Durrells in Corfu with (I think) four season’s worth of episodes.
 It’s on Amazon Prime, and probably other streaming services.
-I know several people who really enjoyed it, but perhaps because I’m so enchanted by the book, I didn’t really take to it, just not finding it as sweet or magical.
+I know several people who really enjoyed it, but perhaps because I’m so enchanted by the book, I didn’t really take to it, just not finding it as sweet or magical as the original.
 YMMV.